cn0047/stash/ed/t/d.tdd.md

 A test that never commits does not fully exercise how the code under test interacts with the database.

 What not to automate with tests:
-* Database schema changes - slow...
+* Database schema changes - slow.
 * Software and hardware configuration changes.

 Regression testing - is designed to avoid regressing your application to a previous buggy state.